matacoder/senior/README.md

 The Halstead complexity measures were introduced in 1977.
 These measures include program vocabulary, program length, volume, difficulty, effort, and the estimated number of bugs in a module.
 The aim of the measurement is to assess the computational complexity of a program.
 The more complex any code is, the harder it is to maintain and the lower its quality.

 `Cyclomatic Complexity`
 Cyclomatic complexity is a metric that measures the structural complexity of a program.
-It does so by counting the number of linearly independent paths through a program’s source code.
+It does so by counting the number of linearly independent paths through a program's source code.
 Methods with high cyclomatic complexity (greater than 10) are more likely to contain defects.

 With cyclomatic complexity, developers get an indicator of how difficult it will be to test, maintain, and troubleshoot their programming.
 This metric can be combined with a size metric such as lines of code, to predict how easy the application will be to modify and maintain.